Signs of Generational Trauma

 allowing excluded individuals their place within the family system

-As hidden dynamics become more visible, people often experience greater freedom and connection.
+As hidden dynamics become more visible, people often experience greater freedom, understanding, and connection.

 Honoring the Past Without Repeating It